Chapter Four: The Player Turn

 Close Combat) and the minifigs Movement is over for

 A minifig is not always able to run around at full speed.
-Difficult movement conditions or activities can slow him to Half Speed or Stop his Movement entirely for that turn.
+Difficult conditions or activities can slow him to Half Speed or Stop his Movement entirely for that turn.
 If he's taken violently off his feet, whether by a Shove, an Explosion, or from desperately Bailing out of the way of impending destruction, it will cause him to become Disrupted and defenseless until his next turn.

 |Talking, delivering pithy one-liners